 Premier Chuan Lin inspects the site for the southern branch of National Central Library

-On December 28, 2017, the“Southern Branch of the National Central Library and National Repository Library Construction Project” was approved by the Executive Yuan.
-Construction will go from 2018-2012.
+On December 28, 2017, the “Southern Branch of the National Central Library and National Repository Library Construction Project” was approved by the Executive Yuan.
 All subprojects started in January 2018.
-Construction of this new facility will extend NCL’s function and service to the south.
+The results of the design competition were announced on August 30, 2018.
+Bio-architecture Formosana won first prize with the design concept of “A Library as a Town” Construction of this new facility will extend NCL’s function and service to the south.
 It’ll also enable NCL to better meet the needs of southern patrons about reading, as well as public libraries about repositories.